freedanjeremiah/freedanjeremiah/README.md

-Just an aspiring engineer who is currently fantasized by web dev
+Just an aspiring engineer who is currently fantasized by Engineering stuff